compat-patrouille

 * This code block works regardless of if you're using Kotlin/Android/KMP/etc...

-* You can copy/pate it
+* You can copy/paste it

 */